Qumulo/LogFilter/README.md

 ## Configuration with Rsyslog

 For the following example, our client will be running Ubuntu 18.04.
-If you are using a different version of Linux, you may need to Google how to configure rsyslog for specifics.
+If you are using a different version of Linux, you may need to search how to configure rsyslog for specifics.

 ### Global rsyslog configuration